eldarrak/Circannual_cycles/S5_R_code_analysis_circannual periods_on_survival_and_BMR.md

 ###Appendix S7
-## Testing for the correlation of free-running circannual period with survival using MCMCglmm and mulTree
+## Testing for the correlation of free-running circannual period lengths with survival using MCMCglmm and mulTree

 Supplementary online material  to Julia Karagicheva, Eldar Rakhimberdiev, Anatoly Saveliev & Theunis Piersma 2017 _Circannual rhythms functionally link life histories and life cycles in birds._ - Journal of Functional Ecology 000: 000-000.